Welcome to TraumaInformedTexas.com

 Building a Trauma-Informed Texas

 Welcome to TraumaInformedTexas.org.
-This page serves as a platform for the Statewide Collaborative on Trauma-Informed Care (SCTIC).
-On this page you will find resources created in whole or part by members of the SCTIC as well as resources from outside organizations.
-The SCTIC and the Supreme Court of Texas Judicial Commission for Children, Youth and Families (Children’s Commission) do not endorse any one training resource, modality, or curriculum.
-Materials and links found on this page are not an endorsement of outside organizations and approaches but merely serve as an informational tool.
+This page includes resources created in whole or part by members of the Statewide Collaborative on Trauma-Informed Care (SCTIC) as well as resources from other state and national organizations.
+The SCTIC and the Supreme Court of Texas Permanent Judicial Commission for Children, Youth and Families (Children’s Commission) do not endorse any particular training resource, modality, or curriculum.
+Materials and links found on this page are not an endorsement of any organizations or approaches.
+The materials should not be construed as an advisory or ruling by or from the Supreme Court of Texas on specific cases or legal issues.
+These materials are solely intended to address the improvement of the law, the legal system, and the administration of justice and are only included for informational purposes.

-The children and families served by the Texas child welfare system deserve the dignity and respect that trauma-informed principles hold.
-The SCTIC hopes through this webpage, our state can accelerate the many efforts across Texas to bring a trauma-informed and equity lens to each child and family that interacts with Child Protective Services.
+A trauma-informed Texas child welfare system serves every child and family with dignity and respect.
+Through this page, the SCTIC aims to provide information and resources so Texas can accelerate the many efforts across our state to bring a trauma-informed and equity lens to each child and family that interacts with the child welfare system.

 What is the Statewide Collaborative on Trauma-Informed Care?

 The SCTIC is a dedicated network of professionals and stakeholders invested in transforming the Texas child welfare system into a system that routinely views children and families as individuals who have experienced traumatic events.
-Beginning in 2017, under the leadership of the Supreme Court of Texas Judicial Commission for Children, Youth and Families (Children’s Commission), the SCTIC embarked on the first phase of its efforts by developing objectives and strategies for moving the entire Texas child welfare system forward in a trauma-informed manner.
+Under the leadership of Children’s Commission, the SCTIC embarked on the first phase of its efforts in 2017 by developing objectives and strategies for moving the entire Texas child welfare system forward in a trauma-informed manner.
 Based on the SCTIC’s work, the Children’s Commission published Building a Trauma-Informed Child Welfare System: A Blueprint.

-The Blueprint provides a roadmap for the Texas child welfare system to become trauma-informed and trauma-responsive and invites innovation and improvement in the approach to trauma-informed care in both the public and private sectors.
+The Blueprint creates a roadmap for the Texas child welfare system to become trauma-informed and trauma-responsive and invites innovation and improvement in the approach to trauma-informed care in both the public and private sectors.
 The SCTIC Implementation Task Force provides a vehicle for implementing the Blueprint by organizing and collaborating on statewide and local efforts.